 ~/code/YCSB/bin/ycsb load jdbc -s -P ~/code/YCSB/db-local.properties -P ~/code/YCSB/workloads/workloada -p recordcount=500000 -p operationcount=1000000 -p threadcount=4

-Monitor the tablets splitting by going to the YugabyteDB Web UI at
+Monitor the tablet splitting using the YugabyteDB web interfaces at

 Run the workload.